 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers", which was amended in December 2016 with ASU 2016-20, "Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers."
 These ASUs supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the Codification.
 The core principle of these ASUs are that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The standards are effective for annual reporting periods beginning after December 15, 2017.
 The Company is continuing to evaluate the impact of the ASUs on the financial statements and related disclosures.
 The Company has conducted a comprehensive scoping exercise to determine the revenue streams that are in the scope of these updates.
-Preliminary results indicate that certain noninterest income financial statement line items contain revenue streams that are in the scope of this update.
-Preliminary findings indicate that there may be some changes in the presentation of certain revenues and expenses based on the principal versus agent guidance within these updates; the materiality of these changes is still being assessed.
+Preliminary results indicate that certain revenue streams are in the scope of this update.
+Ongoing analysis indicates that there will be changes in the presentation of revenue and expense related to underwriting activities, which will be shown gross pursuant to the new requirements.
+The quantitative impact of these changes is still being assessed.
 The Company plans to adopt the standards beginning January 1, 2018 and expects to use the modified retrospective method of adoption.

 In February 2016, the FASB issued ASU 2016-02, "Leases."
 This ASU creates ASC Topic 842, and supersedes Topic 840.
-The ASU requires lessees to recognize right-of-use assets and associated liabilities that arise from leases, with the exception of short-term leases.
+The ASU requires lessees to recognize right-of-use assets and associated liabilities that arise from leases and associated liabilities that arise from leases, with the exception of short-term leases.
 The ASU does not make significant changes to lessor accounting; however, there were certain improvements made to align lessor accounting with the lessee accounting model and Topic 606, Revenue from Contracts with Customers.
 There are several new qualitative and quantitative disclosures required.
 Upon transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The standard will become effective for annual periods beginning after December 15, 2018.
 The adoption of this ASU will result in an increase to the statement of financial condition for right-of-use assets and associated lease liabilities for operating leases in which the Company is the lessee.
-The Company is evaluating the significance and other effects of adoption on the financial statements and related disclosures.
+The Company is evaluating the significance and other effects of adoption on the financial statements and related disclosures; however the quantitative impact of this ASU cannot yet be reasonably estimated.